typhonjs-fvtt-lib/test-multiple-issue/README.md

 Problem: When loading multiple separate compiled [Svelte](https://svelte.dev/) apps on the same page in the browser there is a conflict between the bundled Svelte internal runtime implementations that is most evident in transitions.
-If both independent Svelte apps transition elements at the same time the first component to finish will affect the second ongoing Svelte app / component cancelling the second app / component transition.
+If both independent Svelte apps transition elements at the same time the first component to finish will affect the second ongoing Svelte app / component visually interfering with the second app / component transition.
 This occurs even though both compiled Svelte apps are completely independent and have no overlapping components.
 Alas, top-level ES Module separation of the Svelte app / bundles does not prevent side effects.

 Test case: This repo demonstrates the phenomenon with a very minimal set of Svelte apps / basic component that are independently compiled and both mounted in `public/index.html`.
-Each independent app loads appends a `<p>` tag in `document.body` that has a fade transition.
+Each independent app appends a `<p>` tag in `document.body` that has a fade transition.
 The first app has a duration of two seconds while the other app has a duration of five seconds.
 When the first app transition finishes at two seconds it affects the other app seemingly canceling the five second transition.
 A further update is posted using the `on:introend` event binding to show that